-What experience can I have as a Scholar at this festival that I’m less likely to have elsewhere?
+What experience can I have at this festival that I’m less likely to have elsewhere?

 You will also have a unique opportunity to play wonderful, measured copies of six different kinds of historical Irish harps, from medieval harps to eighteenth-century instruments.